DartagnanBluhm/go-sorting-visualiser/README.md

 # govisualiser
 A sorting visualiser.
-Backend is written in Golang.
+Backend API is written in Golang.
 Frontend utilizes Javascript, HTML, and CSS.

 ## Setup
 * Only operates locally.
 To start up the visualiser run govisualiser.go by running `go run govisualiser.go` in the parent directory.'